vivaria/edisonrul.ing/docs/source/cards/s/stop-defense.md

 ### Card Rulings

-●Using Stop Defense on a face-down monster does not constitute a Flip Summon, so Trap Hole could not be used.
+*   Using Stop Defense on a face-down monster does not constitute a Flip Summon, so Trap Hole could not be used.